cran-task-views/ChemPhys/ChemPhys.md

     for concentration-response, dose-response and time-response data.
 -   The package `r pkg("mdatools")` provides functions for MCR-ALS with constraints and a purity based methods similar to SIMPLISMA.
+-   The `r pkg("albatross")` package specialises in non-negative Parallel Factor Analysis of fluorescence excitation-emission matrices and provides auxillary functions relevant to analysis of natural waters.

 ### Partial Least Squares